ajaysreekumar/R-Project/README.md

 ### Conclusion

-The study initially attempted to fit linear regression models which are parametric and not flexible enough to depict the entire structure of the progression of record times over the years.
+- **Initial Linear Models**: Not flexible enough to capture the progression of record times over the years.
-The research elaborated here on the world record data for athletics has shown that generalised additive models have the flexibility to capture the entire nonlinear trend observed in the decline of the response variable record time over the date covariate.
-The transformed explanatory variable Elapsed has a negative smooth relation with the response variable Time for all the event categories considered.
-The estimated effective degrees of freedom of the smooth terms across all the categories have been significantly higher than 1 confirming the presence of the smooth term for the covariate.
-Deviance explained values very close to 100 accentuate the robustness of the models.
-Consistent values of estimated effective degrees of freedom for individual categories for men and women have been observed using different methods of selecting smoothing parameter of generalised additive model which strengthens the findings that gams provide good explanation of the progress of the record times.
-Among the record times for all categories for men, the highest effective degrees of freedom were observed in the 400 metres category, closely followed by 1500 metres.
-The effective degrees of freedom value for 800 metres category were found to be the lowest suggesting a nearly linear trend with slight curvature in some regions.
-The plots of the models also align with the inferences obtained numerically.
-Comparing the models fitted for women for the different categories of events analysed, the highest effective degrees of freedom was observed for 800 metres category.
-The effective degrees of freedom of the model for 400 metres is marginally higher than the value for 1500.
-Comparing the partial effect plots of 400 metres category for men and women separately, the record times for men shows a continuous negative trend with increase in Elapsed covariate.
-In the case of women, the trend shows a steep decline till the value of Elapsed of around 57 and a slight increase for a short range up to a value corresponding to the value of Elapsed of around 60 and thereafter almost linear decline in the value of response is observed.
-Adaptive smoothing applied to the model for women aided to capture the linear and nonlinear trends in the data.
-Considering the partial effect plots for the category 800 metres for men and women separately, the plot for men indicates a nearly linear trend with slight curvature along the range of the covariate.
-The plot indicates a steady nonlinear decline of the response variable record time.
-The partial effect of the plot for women obtained shows that the record time decreases till the value of around 40 of the Elapsed covariate.
-After 40, the value of response increases till about 48 of Elapsed and thereafter it decreases almost linearly further.
-The partial effect plots for 1500 metres for men shows that the response time decreases till the value of around 50 of the transformed explanatory variable Elapsed, where a shift in the curve is observed and a nonlinear pattern is observed over a short range of Elapsed until the value of 60.
-Beyond the value of 60 of Elapsed explanatory variable, the response shows a general linear decline in values.
-This also necessitated the usage of adaptive smoothing to capture the varying trend of linearity and non-linearity to be captured and the flexibility of generalised additive models to be utilised completely.
-However, in the case of women, a general linear negative trend was observed till Elapsed value of 80 after which the curve flattens out due to sparsity of points in the region.
+- **Generalized Additive Models (GAMs)**: Effectively captured the nonlinear trends in record times across different events.
+- **Elapsed Variable**: Showed a consistent negative smooth relationship with record times.
+- **Effective Degrees of Freedom**: Higher than 1 across all categories, confirming the presence of smooth terms for the covariate.
+- **Deviance Explained**: Values close to 100% indicated robust models.
+- **Consistency**: Effective degrees of freedom values were consistent across different smoothing parameter selection methods.
+- **Men’s Records**: Highest degrees of freedom in 400m, followed by 1500m, with 800m showing the lowest (nearly linear trend).
+- **Women’s Records**: Highest degrees of freedom in 800m, followed by 400m and 1500m.
+- **Partial Effect Plots for Men**:
+  - **400m**: Continuous negative trend with Elapsed.
+  - **800m**: Nearly linear with slight curvature.
+  - **1500m**: Initial nonlinear decline, shift at Elapsed ~50, then general linear decline.
+- **Partial Effect Plots for Women**:
+  - **400m**: Steep decline till Elapsed ~57, slight increase till ~60, then almost linear decline.
+  - **800m**: Decrease till Elapsed ~40, increase till ~48, then linear decline.
+  - **1500m**: Linear decline till Elapsed ~80, then curve flattens out due to sparsity of data points.